 The economic impact of the EPO cannot be underestimated.
 A study on behalf of the European Commission1 in 2004 estimated the actual and potential market for patents in eight European countries2 between 15 and 24 billion EUR.
-Moreover, it is estimated that the presence of the EPO in its host states generates about three jobs for each EPO staff member within the jurisdiction3.
-In contrast, the EPO does not generate any cost to the European taxpayer.
+Moreover, it is estimated that the presence of the EPO in its host states generates about three jobs for each EPO staff member within the jurisdiction.
+In contrast, the EPO does not generate any direct cost to the European taxpayer.
 It is fully self-financed through the processing fees of the applications and, above all, through the patent renewal fees, notwithstanding the fact that half of the renewal fees are distributed to the member states.
-The industrial landscape strongly depends on the patents as granted at the EPO.
+The industrial landscape http://ec.europa.eu/internal market/indprop/docs/patent/studies/final report lot2 en.pdf strongly depends on the patents as granted at the EPO, since high patent quality is insuring legal certainty and very likely preventing undue litigation expenses.

-1 ETD/2004/IM/E3/77;
+1 ETD/2004/IM/E3/77: